zkhatami88/JOSSSubmission/paper.md

 HPX provides a subset of the Algorithm header as parallel algorithms.
 The API of these algorihtms is execpt of the first argument identical to the ones of the Standard Template Library (STL).
 The first argument is the so-called execution policy introduced in #N4507.
 To execute the reduce operation on the std::vector to compute the sum of all elements, the execution policy hpx::parallel::execution::serial to execute the code on a single thread and hpx::parallel::execution::par to execute the one multiple threads.
+HPX's parallel algorithm library
+API is completly standard conform and by replacing the namespaces, the above code will compile using the parallel algorithm of the STL which are supported by some compiler vendors as an experimantal fecture.

 ```cpp
 #include<hpx/include/parallel_reduce.hpp>